danimatasd/MUJOCO-AIDL/README.md

 ### Experiment Setup <a name="exp-setup3"></a>

-Since we solely introduced a minor step in the environment by modifying the mujoco environment scen and replicated the prior experiment setup, the conditions remained unchanged from the previous experiment.
+Since we solely introduced a minor step (15 cm) in the environment by modifying the mujoco environment scen and replicated the prior experiment setup, the conditions remained unchanged from the previous experiment.
 The code was also modified to load the checkpoint files from the best network and optimizer to use the transfer learning technique.

 #### Architecture <a name="architecture3"></a>